AP Exclusive: 25 years after murders, OJ says ‘Life is fine’

 After 25 years living under the shadow of one of the nation's most notorious murder cases, O.J.
 Simpson says his life has entered a phase he calls the "no negative zone."

-In a telephone Interview, Simpson told The Associated Press he is healthy and happy living in Las Vegas.
-And neither he nor his children want to look back by talking about June 12, 1994 — when his ex-wife, Nicole Brown Simpson, and her friend, Ronald Goldman, were killed and Simpson quickly was transformed in the public mind from revered Pro Football Hall of Fame hero to murder suspect.
+In a telephone interview, the 71-year-old Simpson told The Associated Press he is healthy and happy living in Las Vegas.
+And neither he nor his children want to look back by talking about June 12, 1994 , when his ex-wife Nicole Brown Simpson and her friend Ronald Goldman were stabbed to death and Simpson was transformed from Hall of Fame football hero to murder suspect.

+He has continued to declare his innocence.
+The murder case is officially listed as unsolved.

+The victims' families subsequently filed a civil suit against him, and in 1997 he was ordered to pay $33.5 million for the wrongful deaths of his ex-wife and Goldman.
+Some of his property was seized and auctioned, but most of the judgment has not been paid.

-For a man who once lived for the spotlight, Simpson has been keeping a largely low profile since his release from prison in October 2017 after serving nine years for a robbery-kidnapping conviction in Las Vegas.
-He continues to believe his conviction and sentence for trying to steal back his own memorabilia were unfair but says, "I believe in the legal system and I honored it.
+For a man who once lived for the spotlight , Simpson has generally kept a low profile since his release from prison in October 2017 after serving nine years for a robbery and kidnapping conviction in Las Vegas.
+He insisted his conviction and sentence for trying to steal back his own memorabilia were unfair but said: "I believe in the legal system and I honored it.
 I served my time."

-After his release from the prison in Lovelock, Nevada, many expected him to return to Florida where he had lived for several years.
-But friends in Las Vegas persuaded him to stay there despite the case that landed him in prison.
+After his release from prison in Nevada, many expected him to return to Florida, where he had lived for several years.
+But friends in Las Vegas persuaded him to stay there.

 "The town has been good to me," Simpson said.
 "Everybody I meet seems to be apologizing for what happened to me here."

-His time in the city hasn't been without controversy, however.
-A month after his release an outing to a steakhouse and lounge at the Cosmopolitan resort off the Las Vegas Strip ended in a dispute.
-Simpson was ordered off the property and prohibited from returning.
+His time in the city hasn't been without controversy.
+A month after his release, an outing to a steakhouse and lounge off the Las Vegas Strip ended in a dispute.
+Simpson was ordered off the property and barred from returning.

 No such problems have occurred since, and Simpson is among the most sought-after figures in town for selfies with those who encounter him at restaurants or athletic events he attends occasionally.

-He plays golf almost every day and said he is a member of a club of "retired guys" who compete with each other on the golf course.
-The knees that helped him run to football glory at the University of Southern California and with the NFL's Buffalo Bills have been replaced and he recently had Lasik surgery on his eyes.
-But nearing his 72nd birthday, he is otherwise healthy.
+He plays golf nearly every day.
+The knees that helped him run to football glory at the University of Southern California and with the NFL's Buffalo Bills have been replaced, and he recently had Lasik surgery on his eyes.

 His older daughter, Arnelle, lives with him much of the time but also commutes to Los Angeles.